-Kominka cafe (古民家カフェ) refers to a type of cafe located in a kominka (古民家), which is a traditional Japanese house.
-These cafes are typically found in older, rural homes that have been renovated and repurposed into charming, cozy cafes.
-They often maintain the traditional architecture and design elements, offering a nostalgic atmosphere combined with modern amenities and services.
-Visit a kominka cafe provides a unique cultural experience and enjoy traditional Japanese aesthetics while having coffee, tea, or meals.
+Kominka cafe (古民家カフェ) refers to a type of cafe located in a kominka (古民家), a traditional Japanese house.
+These cafes are typically located in older, rural homes that have been renovated and repurposed into charming, cozy establishments.
+They often maintain traditional architecture and design elements, offering a nostalgic atmosphere combined with modern amenities and services.
+Visiting a kominka cafe provides a unique cultural experience.
+Enjoy traditional Japanese aesthetics while having coffee, tea, or meals!

 Shoan Bunko

 Shoan Bunko, established in 2013 and located in Nishiogikubo, is a serene retreat set in a beautifully preserved traditional Japanese house.
 Its cozy ambiance is perfect for enjoying a peaceful afternoon tea or a delightful lunch with friends or family.
-With its popularity among both locals and tourists, you probably will want to make a reservation to ensure a spot in this tranquil haven.
+With its popularity among both locals and tourists, you probably will want to make a reservation to ensure a spot.

 Address: 3-12-22 Shoan